The Fixed Sub-Center: A Better Way to Capture Data Complexity: Method

 \subsection{Using A Fixed Parameter Classifier}

-As shown in Figure \ref{fig4}(a), after setting multiple sub-centers for each class, we need to minimize the correlation of the same class's sub-centers.
+As shown in Figure \ref{fig1}(b), after setting multiple sub-centers for each class, we need to ensure that the sub-centers do not overlap each other during training.
 If there is no difference between sub-centers of the same class, the goal of using multiple sub-centers cannot be fulfilled.
 Meanwhile, we hope that setting multiple sub-centers will not lead to a linear increase in the amount of calculation during model training.
+FYC \cite{hoffer2018fix} proves that for common use-cases of convolutional network, the parameters used for the ﬁnal classiﬁcation transform are completely redundant, and can be replaced with a pre-determined linear transform.

-To obtain stable class centers, F-SC samples a class center for each class from the kaiming-uniform \cite{He_2015_ICCV}:
+Kaiming-uniform \cite{He_2015_ICCV} is the default initialization method of ‘nn.Linear’ in PyTorch.
+For a fair comparison with other multi-subcenter methods, F-SC uses kaiming-uniform to sample the mean of the normal distribution: